American homes are often filled to capacity with STUFF.

 We should all be more conscious of our consumption, however that specific and very personal issue is beyond the scope of my work.

 Certainly if a home does not have ‘adequate’ storage, and if the occupants are not rigorous about managing their consumption and/or editing their stuff, more often than not the excess spills into the rooms.
-But with the option of self storage solutions, this shouldn’t be the case.

 Many of the projects I have designed for clients are in New York City – where space is at a premium.
 Here are a number of the ‘after’ images that gracefully integrate storage solutions into the overall design.